From Hertzian waves to hyperlinks – What the BSA’s online decision means for your business

 At the same time, the Government signalled a broader review of content regulation.
 On the strength of that, the BSA paused its own review and indicated it would:

-• not extend Broadcasting Act levies or publicity notices to online content providers; but
+• Not extend Broadcasting Act levies or publicity notices to online content providers; but

-• consider complaints about online providers on a case-by-case basis as they emerged.
+• Consider complaints about online providers on a case-by-case basis as they emerged.

 That is the context for the 2026 decision.